Alessandra Ambrosio Looks Smoking Hot In Revealing Red Dress

 “What a dress,” one follower commented.

-Another fan said “you are the sexiest woman on planet.”
+Another fan said, “you are the sexiest woman on planet.”

 “Flawless,” a fan said about the look.